Ranging from short walks on wide paths to four-hour half-day excursions, some of the best hikes along the Icefields Parkway are just off the highway.

 Hike to a tea house for a refreshing cup of tea or enjoy a leisurely stroll to an alpine lake.
-These short hikes have been chosen for you to enjoy and allows you to jump back in the car and carry on.
-In the winter time, snowshoeing is a favored activity along many hiking trails.
+These short hikes have been chosen for you to enjoy and allow you to jump back in the car and carry on.
+In the wintertime, snowshoeing is a favoured activity along many hiking trails.

 Also known as the Teahouse Trail, the Plain of Six Glaciers hike starts at the shoreline of Lake Louise and continues to the back of the lake and valley.
 Glaciers, vaulting peaks, avalanche paths, high mountain wildlife and a possible teahouse visit (Lake Agnes and Plain of Six Glaciers teahouses) are all on the menu.
 11km (7 miles) return trip.
 365 m elevation gain (1200 feet).

 15 kilometres southwest of Lake Louise, via Moraine Lake Road, are ten stunning peaks showcased in one valley.
 Once printed on the Canadian $20 bill, this area is a hiker’s dream with a choice of seven hikes ranging from leisurely walks, such as Consolation Lake, to challenging hikes, like Mount Temple and Paradise Valley.
 10 km (6.5 miles) return trip.
 365 metres (1200 feet) elevation gain.

 Our Guide Map includes comprehensive travel information to reference along the way.

 With new and exciting adventures come many questions.